YanwuZeng/servers/src/fetch/README.md

+# update by Yanwu Zeng
+- add support for higher httpx>=0.28.0

 # Fetch MCP Server

 A Model Context Protocol server that provides web content fetching capabilities.
 This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption.